 Conclusion – Comparison of Agile Project Management Certifications

-This article has introduced you to agile methods in general.
-You have also found out where their application can make sense.
+This article has introduced you to agile project management certifications.
+You have also found out where the application of agile methods can make sense.
 Particular emphasis was placed on Scrum.

 You have become familiar with the following agile certifications: